scottpdawson/scottpdawson/posts/musing/annual-christmas-tree-ornaments.md

 _2019_
 When Scott's Korg 01/WproX piano started to bite the dust, he tore it down to be recycled.
 It seemed appropriate to upcycle the keys into ornaments, given that 7 octaves contained the requisite C/D/E combination for this ornament.
 Also appropriate since Elizabeth began her college education this fall as a music education major with a concentration in Piano.

+{% picture "/images/2019/12/2020-Pottery-Rose.jpg", "" %}

+## Pottery Vessel with a Yellow Rose

+_2020_
+Elizabeth made this year's ornament to remember her grandma, Diana Bradham.
+Elizabeth threw, glazed, and fired all of the pottery vessels (20 in all) and placed Diana's favorite flower (a yellow rose) in each.